-Pass rate (first attempt) = 25/41 = 61%.
+Pass rate (first attempt) = 26/39 = 67%.

-Pass rate (second attempt) = 9/12 = 75%.
+Pass rate (second attempt) = 11/14 = 79%.

 - The candidacy exam process continues to provide a good assessment of the student's capability to meet the requirements of PhD level research.
-The written candidacy exam provides a good indication of how the student will perform in the types of assignments typically given in a professional position where a Ph.D. is the minimum education requirement for being hired. - Several students who do not pass the written candidacy exam on the first attempt voluntarily move to other PhD programs at the university. - The written candidacy exam results are presented to, and accepted by, the MicroEP faculty. - The MicroEP director and associate director review the results of the written exam and the faculty panel assessment with each student examinee and their major professor.
-Constructive feedback is given to the students regarding strengths and areas for improvement - either in preparation for their PhD research and dissertation or to re-take the exam the following year.
+The written candidacy exam provides a good indication of how the student will perform in the types of assignments typically given in a professional position where a Ph.D. is the minimum education requirement for being hired. - Several students who do not pass the written candidacy exam on the first attempt voluntarily move to other PhD programs at the university. - The written candidacy exam results are presented to, and accepted by, the MicroEP faculty.

-- The MicroEP staff solicits feedback from the faculty and students each year following the exam on the exam process and ways in which it may be improved.
-For example, addition of a summary highlighting the novel fundamental aspects of the written proposal is being considered for addition to the candidacy exam. - In 2017, Prof. Keith Roper conducted a series of three candidacy exam preparation sessions with the students scheduled to participate in the candidacy exam.
+- The MicroEP director and associate director review the results of the written exam and the faculty panel assessment with each student examinee and their major professor.
+Constructive feedback is given to the students regarding strengths and areas for improvement - either in preparation for their PhD research and dissertation or to re-take the exam the following year. - The MicroEP staff solicits feedback from the faculty and students each year following the exam on the exam process and ways in which it may be improved.
+For example, addition of a summary highlighting the novel fundamental aspects of the written proposal is being considered for addition to the candidacy exam. - In 2018, Associate Director Dr. Keith Roper again conducted a series of three candidacy exam preparation sessions with the students scheduled to participate in the candidacy exam.
 These sessions provided an in-depth introduction to the requirements of the exam, reviewed best practices in preparing for and taking the candidacy exam, and provided guidance to students to take steps in advance to prepare themselves for the candidacy exam.
 Examples included preparing a schedule for the exam in advance; notifying those potentially affected of the process; developing proficiency with a reference/citation manager; increasing familiarity with library and research resources available on campus; reviewing previous candidacy exam questions; drafting an outline of a response to an anticipated question; improving oral and written communication skills; and discussion of professional responses to input from evaluators.
 The sessions also elicited input from the participants on ways to improve the candidacy exam process.
-One outcome of this process was that, for the first time, participants were allowed to use LaTEX to prepare their candidacy exam.
-Feedback from candidacy exam participants in post-exam debriefing about the preparation sessions was uniformly positive. - Curriculum and career advising each semester at pre-registration (Indirect): This process addresses outcomes 2, 4, and 6.
-Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.
+Feedback from candidacy exam participants in post-exam debriefings about the preparation sessions was uniformly positive.

+2. Curriculum and career advising each semester at pre-registration (Indirect): This process addresses outcomes 2, 4, and 6.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 1st.

 This formal advising process gives an opportunity to discuss with the student such things as their academic performance in the prior semester, how they are working with their professor and their research group members, and what is affecting their ability to make satisfactory progress on their research.
-All students are advised by Director Rick Wise and co-advised by their major professor.
+All students are advised by Director Dr. Rick Wise and co-advised by their major professor.

-17 MS and 40 PhD students were advised for Spring 2017.
+23 MS and 38 PhD students were advised for Spring 2018.

-21 MS and 36 PhD students were advised for Fall 2017.
+23 MS and 36 PhD students were advised for Fall 2018.